malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/structure.rst

 2. Football data management
     a.
 Get data of all leagues present in `<https://fupa.net/>`_
     b.
 Get dataframe of all game urls within those leagues
     c.
-Scrape football game data for each game
+Scrape football game data for each game and store in separate matchday CSV files
     d.
+Merge CSV files from c. to one combined file.
+    e.
 Scrape player ethnicity from player urls
-    e.
+    f.
 Get geodata for each football club
+    g.
+Merge e. and f. to d.
 3. Merge election and football files
 4. Visualisation of results
 5. Compile sample presentation and documentation